What Is Skin Cancer?

 About Our Mohs Micrographic Surgery Unit

 The Mohs Micrographic Surgery Unit at Cary Skin Center is a state-of-the art outpatient surgical center.
-Dr. Clark and Dr. Flynn have completed certified surgical training fellowships of the American College of Mohs Surgery.
+Our physicians have completed certified surgical training fellowships of the American College of Mohs Surgery.
 Dr. Clark was the Director of the Mohs surgery unit at Duke University Medical Center from 1990 to 1998.
 Dr. Flynn served as Director of the Mohs surgery unit at Tulane University in New Orleans from 1993 to 2001.
 Mark Buchanan HT, ASCP, is director of the Mohs laboratory.
 He has specialized training in histotechnology, which is the preparation of tissue for microscopic examination.

 Following the removal of your skin cancer we will discuss with you the options for repairing the surgical wound.
 The surgical wound will be repaired by stitching the edges together or by using a skin graft or skin flap.
 These repairs are usually, but not always, performed on the day of your surgery.
 Occasionally, we must delay the repair until the next day.